Rabbinic authority: Origins

-Biblical injuction
+Biblical injunction

 One of the commandments in Hebrew Bible relate the establishment of a High Court, known as the Sanhedrin, in the Temple in Jerusalem.
 In this context, there is a biblical injunction against straying from the rulings of the Sanhedrin.
 This precept is referred to as "lo tasur" (לא תסור) and is sourced from the Book of Deuteronomy which states:

 According to Jewish scholars, only when the majority of the Sanhedrin (or another centralized court) that represents the entire Jewish people formally votes does the Biblical injunction of lo tasur apply.
 Additionally, this precept only applies to the early rabbinic positions from the era of the Mishna and Talmud, but not to the rabbis of later generations.
 Community leaders similarly share some of the rights of the Sanhedrin, but this applies only where the majority of the community accepts their authority.
 Individuals who are not community members are not required to follow the decisions of community leaders.
 The medieval rabbinic authority, Moses Maimonides, lists the injunction of lo tasur as the 312th biblical commandment (of the 613 commandments).
 Aside from the injunction of lo tasur there is a separate Biblical commandment to respect and honor Torah scholars, even if one disagrees with their views.

 The authority founded in rabbinic law is framed in context of the biblical commandments (mitzvot) and termed as commandments as well.
 These are listed as "biblical and rabbinic commandments" (mitzvot de'oraita and mitzvot derabanan).
 This new category distinguished the rabbinic authority of the rabbis from the laws of the Qumranite and Sadducean groups of ancient Israel.
 And while the rabbinic commandments are presented as authoritative, the rabbis acknowledge that biblical commandments override rabbinic commandments.